AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 So the sequence of function calls matters, for example it is better to trim the path first and then round the corners.
 The sequence of functions also affects how it will look, experiment, just keep in mind that functions that add a lot of points are better called last.

-**UV utilization**
-You only need to turn on UV if you want to use some texture on the path meshes, such as a dotted line.
-If you just use a pure color, UV is not necessary.
-Maximum performance can be achieved by disabling UV creation.
-UV creation significantly increases the amount of logic to be executed.

-**Removing seams from a texture**
-Seams at texture are UV related.
-There are many ways to remove seams, with their own advantages and disadvantages.
-Enabling the "Remove Seams On UV" option should solve all problems, but with this method the texture on the path segments may be deformed, the deformation can be corrected by adding rounded corners (screenshot).
-If "Remove Seams On UV" is enabled but "Rectangular UV" is disabled, the UV will follow the shape of the polygons, in some cases this approach gives better results.
-Seams can also appear if you have a Scale UV in the material other than 1.

 **SPT is designed to draw the path mainly in 2D**
 The plugin can draw in 3D, but there are some peculiarities.
 If the path points are evenly spaced (X and Y coordinates are the same) a section of the path may not be displayed or may be rotated incorrectly, to solve this problem there is a function "Fix Vertical Path Points", it automatically adds an adjustable indentation along the path to avoid this problem.
 If you want to draw something in a different plane, you can draw a horizontal path and then just rotate the entire actor itself to the plane you want.

-If you do not use the function to round corners, when the angles between two path segments are very small
+**Disappearing path segments**

-If a section of the path is not displayed, it is likely that at that location in your point array, two consecutive points have the same or very close coordinates.
-You can fix this by using the "Merge Path Points" function, which finds and removes repeating points.
+If a segment of the path is not displayed, it is likely that you have two consecutive points that have the same or very close coordinates.
+You can fix this by using the Merge Waypoints function, which finds and removes duplicate points.

+**Creation Static Mesh**
 If necessary you can bake the path into a single mesh, this is a much more productive solution if you want to use SPT as static objects spaced out by the drop.
 There are 2 main ways to bake a path.
-first way, you can do it through the engine function, just run for UE4: for UE5:
+First way, you can do it through the engine function, just run for UE4: for UE5:
 The second way will bake only the path itself, without start and end placeholders, just select the SPT actor on the scene, select the procedural mesh, in its settings click and "Create Static Mesh" and choose where to save

 **Working with arrays**